The Helium 10 Chrome Extension for Walmart lets sellers research products and keywords on Walmart.com.

 8. Also along the top of the window, Xray has a button that allows you to see preliminary information about suppliers and the cost of sourcing similar products.
 Supplier Finder is essentially a tool within a tool since it lives inside Xray.
 Click the button to open Supplier Finder.

 This second window is a peek into the search-related data located on Alibaba, including the top products, their prices, minimum order, lead time, and critical information about the manufacturers.
 You can filter the results, or conveniently jump to the Alibaba site to view more results.

 To learn more about Supplier Finder, check out the article, “How Do I Use the Alibaba Supplier Finder in Xray?”
 Click the X in the top right corner to close the Supplier Finder window for now.

 9. Under the Search Volume estimation in the top left corner, click the Related Keywords text to open a list of the top related keywords.

-Sellers familiar with Xray for Amazon will immediately note that the Walmart data is displayed on a scale rather than as estimated numbers.
-Xray for Walmart is in Beta mode and currently gathering sufficient data to provide more accurate numbers.
 At the moment, Helium 10 is detecting relative keyword rank and sorting keywords into a 5-point scale: very low, low, medium, high, and very high.
-In its current version, Walmart Search Volume is meant to provide sellers a directional metric to complement their research.
-In the early stages of Beta, Helium 10 recommends comparing its extensive Amazon data against the Walmart data as part of one’s research analysis.
+In its current version, Walmart Search Volume is meant to provide sellers with a directional metric to complement their research.
+Helium 10 recommends comparing its extensive Amazon data against Walmart data as part of one’s research analysis.
 Keep in mind that Walmart customers' shopping habits will not be identical to Amazon customers’ shopping habits.